mrousavy/WebUntisSharp/README.md

 # How to use

+## Full guide
+Take a look at the [wiki](https://github.com/mrousavy/WebUntisSharp/wiki) to see the full documentation for this API.

+## Quickstart
 ### 1. Add Binaries
    + NuGet
       * [WebUntisSharp is also available on NuGet!](https://www.nuget.org/packages/WebUntisSharp)   Install by typing `Install-Package WebUntisSharp` in NuGet Package Manager Console.
 (Or search for `WebUntisSharp` on NuGet)